Blake-Madden/tinyexpr-plusplus/TinyExprChanges.md

   - `cot`: returns the cotangent of an angle.
   - `combin`: alias for `ncr()`, like the *Excel* function.
   - `clamp`: constrains a value to a range.
+  - `cumprinc`: returns the cumulative principal paid on a loan between two periods.
+  - `cumipmt`: returns the cumulative interest paid on a loan between two periods.
   - `db`: returns the depreciation of an asset for a specified period using the fixed-declining balance method.
   - `effect`: returns the effective annual interest rate, provided the nominal annual interest rate and the number of compounding periods per year.
   - `even`: returns a value rounded up to the nearest even integer.